DavideVi/Cy-Hello-World/README.md

 - Python 3.10 (latest Lambda supported runtime)
 - Terraform 1.4.6 (latest version at the time of writing)

-I normally create a top-level CLI that automates the ops in the project.
+I've recently started creating top-level CLIs that automate the ops in projects; Similar to a Makefile but with fewer limitations.

-For the sake of simplicity I wanted to stick to the traditional `Makefile` which is generally preinstalled, but the `terraform` image does not actually with it, so that's all the reason I needed to use the CLI approach.
+I did want to stick to a Makefile here for the sake of simplicity, but the `terraform` image did not actually ship with it, so I've decided to just stick with the CLI approach.
 (Naturally, I could have used a custom image but then that adds maintenance overhead).

+I hope it does not come accross as opinionated.

 Make the CLI executable first:
 ```bash